jmbowman/portabase/README.txt

 - CSV import code based on code from KSpread (http://www.koffice.org/kspread/)
 - Blowfish block cipher code based on the BeeCrypt library (http://beecrypt.sourceforge.net/)
-- a modified version of the calculator widget from KMyMoney2 (http://kmymoney2.sourceforge.net/)
+- A modified version of the calculator widget from KMyMoney2 (http://kmymoney2.sourceforge.net/)

 License